inbalme/story2map/README.md

 ### 3. Map View

+- Choose your preferred map type:
+  - **Folium (Basic)**: A simpler, lightweight map
+  - **Google Maps (Full)**: Full Google Maps experience with all standard annotations and features
+- When using Google Maps, you can select the map type: roadmap, satellite, hybrid, or terrain
-- All extracted places will be displayed on a Google Map
+- All extracted places will be displayed on the selected map
 - Markers are color-coded by sentiment (green = positive, red = negative, blue = neutral)
 - Click on markers to view place details
 - Add notes and update sentiment for any place